 Price for half a gallon of milk: $1.70

 Price for a dozen eggs: $1.97

 Fun fact: Biloxi, Mississippi is where the first root beer was invented.

 Oklahoma also has its fair share of chain stores including Albertsons, Whole Foods, Aldi Walmart, Target.
 Sam’s Club, and Costco.
-Oklahoma is home to some of the most reasonably-priced groceries in the country.
+When you do a grocery price comparison by state, Oklahoma is home to some of the most reasonably-priced groceries in the country.
 That is, as long as you pick the right cities!
 Avoid Tulsa like the plague.
 Instead, stick to places like Oklahoma City, Blackwell, Seminole, and Holdenville.

 Price for half a gallon of milk: $1.50

 Price for a dozen eggs: $1.75